Pan Xunbin / Shutterstock.com

-Redfin was also interested in the way that public transport affects real estate values.
-So it also analyzed roughly a million real estate transactions in 14 U.S. cities that occurred between January 2014 and April 2016 and concluded that each additional point of a Transit Score increased the price of a home by an average of $2,040 or .6 percent.
+In an earlier study, Redfin also looked at how transit affects property values.
+It analyzed roughly a million real estate transactions in 14 U.S. cities that occurred between January 2014 and April 2016 and concluded that each additional point of a Transit Score increased the price of a home by an average of $2,040, or 0.6 percent.

-Transit Score interprets the point assignments this way:
+The Transit Score rankings interpret the point assignments this way:

 - 90-100: Rider’s Paradise.
 World-class public transportation

 - 78-89: Excellent Transit.
 Transit is convenient for most trips